midtown-ai/mkdocs-www/docs/glossary/t.md

  See also [T], [Convolutional Neural Network], [Vector]

+## Tensor Code

+ multiple matrix multiples per clock cycle for ML/AI - less accuracy than a [CUDA core]

+ See also [T], ...

 ## Tensor Processing Unit (TPU)

  GPU-like hardware built by [Google] specifically to run AI/ML training and accelerate deployed model inferences